gjstirling/GitHub-App/README.md

 Click on GitHub search tag to let the ai take a guess on a github user's favourite programming language !

+## Todo

+Develop unit tests
+Add more details to README (instructions for use MONGO DB atlas) Refactor findFavouriteLanguage function